sefop/.github/profile/README.md

 These are not mathematical problems.
 They are software engineering problems.

-> 💡 **The business value of the decision-support software investment is constrained by the software used to deliver it.**
+> 💡 **The business value of the decision-support project investment is constrained by the software used to deliver it.**

 ---